junetaylr/junetaylr/README.md

 Diving into new worlds and experiences keeps me inspired, knowledgeable, and motivated.

 ## Skills
-I use the following to craft, user-focused websites and mobile apps.
+I use the following to craft user-focused websites and mobile apps.

 Programming Tools:
 Visual Studio Code, Xcode, Figma, and Adobe.